mygit2014/GOD-VIEW/README.md

     * allows nested repeat statements.

 * **\[position / move / scroll\] random \[min X, max X,min Y,max Y\]**
-  * Can be used by any command taking an X & Y parameter, and
+  * Can be used by any command taking an X & Y parameter, &
     * requires instead of X & Y four values, for the minimum & maximum random value for the X, respectively the Y.